ChinaLocalSupport/china-business-problems/README.md

 💭 The quotation looks reasonable.

-💭 The factory has been operating for years.

 💭 The supplier says they are a manufacturer.

-💭 They sent me certificates.

 💭 They sent me factory photos.

 💭 They sent me videos.

+💭 They sent me certificates.

 💭 They answered my questions.